WordPress/wordpress-playground/packages/docs/site/docs/09-blueprints-api/blueprint-101/02-how-to-load-run-blueprints.md

 ---
-title: How to load and run Blueprints
+title: How to run Blueprints
 description: Learn about the multiple ways to use blueprints
 hide_table_of_contents: true
 ---